 At-Will Employment Benefits and Drawbacks for the Employee

 As shown below, there are also pros and cons for an at-will employee.
-When accepting a job offer, employees must take the time to review and understand what they agree to.
+When considering whether or not to accept or decline a job offer, employees must take the time to review and understand what they agree to.

 Benefits